- Natural areas

 Within Chequamegon-Nicolet National Forest, Florence County.
 T39N-R15E, Sections 28, 33, 34.
 475 acres.

 Grandma Lake Wetlands contains a 44-acre pristine soft water bog lake surrounded by an open mat that supports an unusual and diverse flora.
 Ringing the lake is a wide, open mat of sphagnum moss, sedges, rushes, and low ericaceous shrubs.
 Locally, the mat composition is quite unusual, with species such as bog club-moss, horned bladderwort, and a bulrush assuming dominance.
 A conifer swamp of tamarack and black spruce surround the open bog.
 Northern white cedar is also present.
 The transition zone between open bog and conifer swamp is occupied by a muskeg of widely scattered, stunted swamp conifers within a matrix of typical bog vegetation.
 Of particular importance is the presence of a large population of bog rush (Juncus stygius), a state endangered species that was unknown in Wisconsin until 1982.
 Other rare plants include bog arrow-grass (Triglochin maritimum), dragon's-mouth orchid (Arethusa bulbosa), and two sedges, livid (Carex livida) and small-headed bog sedge (C. tenuiflora).
 Insectivorous species are quite common including pitcher plant, narrow-leaved sundew, round-leaved sundew, and several bladderworts.
 A number of rare birds inhabit this area including black tern (Chilidonius niger), common loon (Gavia immer), merlin (Falco columbarius), and American bittern (Botaurus lentiginosus).
 Grandma Lake Wetlands is owned by the U.S. Forest Service and was designated a State Natural Area in 1996.
 This site is also recognized by the Forest Service as an established Research Natural Area.

-From the intersection of Highway 139 and Elm Street in Long Lake, go south on Highway 139 1.3 miles, then east on FR2402 3.75 miles, then south on FR 2158 (Grandma Lake Road) 0.5 mile to a bermed trail marked with a brown breeding bird survey fencepost.
-Walk west along the trail 0.2 mile to the bog mat surrounding Grandma Lake.
+From the intersection of Highway 139 and Elm Street in Long Lake, go south on Highway 139 1.9 miles, then east on Tie Mill Road (Forest Road 2402) 3.4 miles, then south on Forest Road 2158 (Grandma Lake Road) 0.5 mile to a small pull-off on the west side of the road marked by a brown breeding bird survey fencepost.
+A footpath leads west 0.2 mile to the bog mat.
 The most diverse part of the mat lies north and northeast of the lake.

 Grandma Lake Wetlands is owned by: